Newsroom & FAQ’s

 Helena Food Share is home to a number of programs uniquely designed to reduce hunger in our community.
 Other than Farmers Market Coupons and Senior Commodities, there are no income requirements for participating in the programs.

-Customers shop for items such as milk, eggs, meat, and staple items in the market monthly and weekly for other perishable food items like produce, bread, dairy, etc.
+Customers shop for items such as milk, eggs, meat, and staple items in the market monthly and weekly for other perishable food items like produce, bread, deli items, and extras.

 Customers can visit the Market once a week.
 There are no income requirements to shop.
 After checking in at the front desk, we ask that a short intake form be completed during their first visit.
 All information is kept confidential.
 Customers can shop for what they need, and friendly volunteers and staff are available to help with the shopping experience.
 View a sample shop in the video below.